0xbythesecond/Service-Endpoints-and-Securing-Storage/README.md

 On the Virtual machines blade, click the myVMPrivate entry.

-On the myVMPrivate blade, click Connect and, in the drop down menu, click RDP.
+On the myVMPrivate blade, click Connect and, in the drop-down menu, click RDP.

 Click Download RDP File and use it to connect to the myVMPrivate Azure VM via Remote Desktop.
-When prompted to authenticate, provide the following credntials:
+When prompted to authenticate, provide the following credentials:

 | Setting |	Value|
 |------|------|